 Plantation shutters are a popular option for interior shutters in Charleston.
 These wood or faux wood shutters attach to your window frame.

-Plantation shutters give privacy and light management by raising or pulling down a bar.
-This dowel is installed to the middle or side of the louvers.
+Plantation shutters offer privacy and light management by raising or lowering a bar.
+This dowel is attached to the center or side of the louvers.

-The terminology of “plantation shutter” began in the southern part of the U.S., due to their upscale style and keeping plantation mansions cool in the summer.
+The terminology of “plantation shutter” began in the southern part of the U.S., because of their upscale style and keeping plantation houses cool in the summer.

-People in the western U.S. also refer to this shutter as “California shutters.”
+People in the western U.S. also refer to this window covering as “California shutters.”

-The start of this window covering dates back to 12th-century Greece, where marble louvers were mounted in rock.
+The start of this window covering goes as far back as 12th-century Greece, where marble louvers were mounted in stone.

-Nowadays, the term usually describes a window covering style with:
+Nowadays, the term usually characterizes a window treatment style with:

 These are the most ordered option of shutters for houses all over the United States and here in Charleston.